-This webinar will cover the latest supdates for Form 1099, focusing on Form 1099-MISC and filing and furnishing 2018 Forms.
-The session will also cover specific reporting requirements for various types of payments and payees, filing requirements, withholding requirements and reporting guidelines.
+This webinar will cover the latest updates for Form 1099, focusing on Form 1099-MISC and filing and furnishing 2018 forms.
+The session will also cover specific reporting requirements for various types of payments and payees, filing requirements, withholding requirements, and reporting guidelines.
 It will also cover important filing due dates, the safe harbor requirements for de minimis dollar amount errors, and the due diligence steps that establish the reasonable cause exception to propose penalties.

-The regulatory landscape for Form 1099 compliance keeps shifting as the Congress attempts to balance jobs growth with narrowing the tax gap and the IRS attempts to address fraud and identity theft issues involving information returns including 1099 Forms.
-Over the past decade, a number of changes were written into the law and regulations.
+The regulatory landscape for Form 1099 compliance keeps shifting as the Congress attempts to balance the jobs growth with narrowing the tax gap and the IRS attempts to address fraud and identity theft issues involving information returns including 1099 Forms.
+Over the past decade, numerous changes have been fostered in the policies and regulations.
 While some changes have been implemented and others have been repeated, all of them created compliance challenges for businesses.

 Form 1099-MISC will be covered in detail.
 It presents a special set of reporting problems since it is used to report different types of payments with different requirements for each type of payment.
 For all information returns, the issuer must obtain correct tax identification information from recipients and, if required for a particular payee, withhold income tax from payments to that payee.
 These two processes involve soliciting and obtaining Forms W-9 and W-8 from payees, not only to obtain the information but to establish due diligence and a reasonable cause penalty exception when things go wrong.